University of Manchester Degree Outcomes Statement

 The University's Policy on Marking sets out arrangements for internal examining and moderation, and external moderation, to ensure robust checking and moderation of assessment.
 Marking criteria is determined at School/programme level to ensure that the most appropriate criteria are in place for specific programmes.
 Students are provided with the marking criteria in programme handbooks or on programme intranets at the start of their programme of study.

 The Institute of Teaching and Learning has produced an Online and Blended Learning (OBL) Assessment Toolkit which outlines the University's key assessment principles and recommended inclusive assessment types.
 This guidance has been developed to help colleagues to make decisions about assessments in an online and blended environment, following the Covid-19 pandemic and the move to primarily online and blended learning.
+The Institute also provides other resources for staff around assessment, including a contract cheating toolkit, which aims to raise awareness about contract cheating as a form of academic malpractice, and offer ways in which to combat it.

 The University of Manchester protects the integrity of its degree outcomes through a collective responsibility for quality assurance.
 Colleagues across the university (and where delivery takes place at a validated partner) operate closely and collaboratively, and within a robust institutional framework that maintains consistency and alignment with expected standards and quality.